 Identification of Groucho Targets by Developmental Stage

-In order to incorporate our picture of Groucho binding into a framework of Groucho-mediated repression, we analyzed the transcriptomes of staged embryos expressing multiple dosages of Groucho.
+To incorporate our picture of Groucho binding into a framework of Groucho-mediated repression, we analyzed the transcriptomes of staged embryos expressing multiple dosages of Groucho.
 These included fly lines maternally overexpressing Groucho at two levels, two-fold and four-fold higher than endogenous, as well as a line overexpressing a Groucho deletion mutant lacking the central SP domain (Gro∆SP).
+Overexpression of a deletion variant of Groucho lacking the SP domain was found to result in faulty targeting and ectopic repression of multiple non-Groucho target genes {Turki-Judeh, 2012 #2966}, a trend that we sought to investigate on a genome-wide scale.
 Additionally, we analyzed the transcriptome of embryos lacking maternally-contributed functional Groucho.
-These embryos are derived from female germline clones of a Gro allele that give rise to a severely truncated and therefore non-functional Gro gene product.
-Analysis of Gro transcript levels across samples at each timepoint confirms overexpressing lines accumulated increased transcript levels, with the effect being greatest at the first timepoint (Fig. 2-13A); Groucho loss-of-function embryos failed to accumulate Gro transcripts to any significant degree across all timepoints.
-Wild-type embryos exhibit the expected pattern of initially high levels of maternally-deposited transcript, which are gradually reduced as development proceeds (Fig. 2-13B).
+These embryos are derived from maternal germline clones homozygous for groMB36, a lethal allele that introduces an ectopic splice site near the 5’ end of gro {Jennings, 2007 #2990}.
+The resulting transcript codes the initial 12 amino acids of Groucho followed by ~100 amino acids derived from frameshifted sequence.
+The allele produces no detectable Groucho protein, and severely decreased levels of transcript, presumably due to nonsense-mediated mRNA decay.
+Analysis of Gro transcript levels across samples at each timepoint confirms overexpressing lines accumulated increased transcript levels, with the effect being greatest at the first timepoint (Fig. 2-17A).
+This excess transcript is partially cleared from the embryo by later timepoints, but does not fully return to wild-type levels over the time span analyzed.
+Groucho loss-of-function embryos failed to accumulate Gro transcripts to any significant degree across all timepoints.
+Wild-type embryos exhibit the expected pattern of initially high levels of maternally-deposited transcript, which are gradually reduced as development proceeds (Fig. 2-17B).

-Clustering of RNA-seq profiles reveals the transcriptomes cluster first by timepoint, then by Groucho dosage (Fig 2-14).
+Clustering of RNA-seq profiles by similarity reveals the transcriptomes cluster first by timepoint, then by Groucho dosage (Fig 2-18).
 Groucho loss-of-function samples segregate well from wild-type and overexpression samples, while cluster discrimination between wild-type and overexpression is relatively weak, indicating that loss-of-function embryos exhibit a greater degree of transcriptome deviation from all other samples, while there are enough similarities between overexpression and wild-type embryos that they can cluster together.
-Groucho loss-of-function samples from the second and third timepoints cluster independently from all other samples at those two timepoints, indicating that the accumulation of differences in gene regulation has put these embryos on a highly divergent and non-viable developmental trajectory (Fig. 2-14, red box).
+Groucho loss-of-function samples from the second and third timepoints cluster independently from all other samples at those two timepoints, indicative that accumulated differences in gene expression have put these embryos on a highly divergent and non-viable developmental trajectory (Fig. 2-18, red box).

-Principal component analysis (PCA) allows a more detailed dissection of transcriptome profile changes between Groucho dosages, and how those changes evolve over time (Fig. 2-15).
+Principal component analysis (PCA) allows a more detailed dissection of transcriptome profile changes between Groucho dosages, and how those changes evolve over time (Fig. 2-19).
 PCA is a common technique used to visualize high-dimensionality data in two dimensions; linear distance between two points is directly proportional to the dissimilarity between those samples.
 PCA analysis reveals two sources of variance between samples: developmental stage on the x-axis, and Gro dosage on the y-axis, fitting with the major determinants of hierarchical clustering seen in the previous correlation heatmap.
 Comparison of the overexpression lines with the wild-type embryos shows that while these samples exhibit overall high similarity at early timepoints (upper-left cluster), overexpression samples grow increasingly distinct from wild-type over time, as can be seen by the divergence of these points from the wild-type sample (in red).
 Gro loss-of-function samples plot independently at all timepoints, exhibiting a strong divergence from all other samples at all timepoints.